Generic Name: ofatumumab (OH fa TOO mue mab)

 Ofatumumab is used to treat chronic lymphocytic leukemia (CLL).
 In some patients, ofatumumab is given with another medicine called chlorambucil.

-Ofatumumab is usually given after other medications have been tried without success.
+Ofatumumab is sometimes given after other medications have been tried without success.

 Ofatumumab may also be used for purposes not listed in this medication guide.

 What is the most important information I should know about ofatumumab?

 Ofatumumab may cause a serious viral infection of the brain that can lead to disability or death.
 Call your doctor right away if you have any change in your mental state, decreased vision, or problems with speech or walking.

 What should I discuss with my healthcare provider before receiving ofatumumab?